kyl3song/kyl3song.github.io/_posts/DFIR/2022-05-02-How to Decrypt Spycam Full Disk Encryption.md

 ## What is FDE(Full-Disk Encryption)

 FDE was introduced in Android 4.4(Kitkat) to provide users with the option to encrypt the entire user data partition at the flash block level.
-For devices launching with Android 7.0 or higher, the partition is encrypted by default.
+As for Samsung Galaxy series, for example, devices launching with Android 7.0 or higher, the partition is encrypted by default.
 From Android 4.4 version up to 9 only support full-disk encryption.
 Devices that launched with Android 10 or higher must use file-based encryption instead.

 FDE uses AES-CBC algorithm with 128-bit key to encrypt its userdata partition.
 The key is called DEK(Disk Encryption Key) is placed in **Crypto Footer** after it is encrypted by KEK(Key Encryption Key).